dev0x2a/chrome-password-decryptor/README.md

 **Note**: This program is vulnerable to heap overflow.
 The decrypted data is stored in heap, 512KB is allocated for passwords and 2MB for cookies per profile.
-In normal cases, it should work.
+In normal case, it should work.

 *Pull requests* are welcome.
 The author had no intention to make it stealth, undetectable from AV's.